 - “VP Bali is the most incredible volunteering program I have participated in.
 You get two groups of children with a co-teacher and teach them English at different levels.
 The kids are loving and incredible.
 The people you meet and the kids are people you will never forget and you will definitely stay in touch with other volunteers.
 VP Bali becomes family!” -- Maria

 - “I have had the chance to live with a loving Balinese family, meet amazing, like-minded people of which some I call my best friends today.
 But most importantly I got to be the teacher of the most loving kids.” -- Lillemo

-IVHQ run a vast number of programs across the world but the ones that have made the greatest impact on Go Overseas readers are those in Bali.
-A 96% positive rating from 133 alumni hints at how trusted and impactful this volunteer experience is.
+IVHQ runs a vast number of programs across the world but the ones that have made a big impact on Go Overseas readers are those in Ghana.
+A 96% positive rating from 100 alumni hints at how trusted and impactful this volunteer experience is.

 Some of the bonuses of this program are the flexibility it grants and its affordable price point.
 Not only does it run year-round -- with starting dates each and every Monday -- but you can choose to volunteer from one to 24 weeks.
 What’s more, one week starts at $270 with your volunteer program fees covering housing, meals, 24-hour support, and more.
 With projects in childcare, health, construction, and teaching, you're bound to find something that calls to you.

 Previous participants gave the following glowing feedback:

 - “As a pre-med student, I went to Ghana as a part of the medical and healthcare outreach team.
 We did malaria testing in schools, wound care for the locals in their homes, and examination of patients in clinics.
 Seeing the differences in the healthcare system of Ghana versus America was such an eye-opening experience.” -- Alexandra